nittiolearn/wfx-nl-gui/readme.txt

 Unit testing the app on your machine
 ====================================
 1. Open a shell/command prompt into the root folder of repository (nittioapp folder).
-2. Run "karma start karma.conf.js" to run all unit testcases.
+2. Run "gulp karma" to run all unit testcases in chrome browser.
+3. Once all tests are through, "gulp karma_all" to run all unit testcases in all configured browsers.
-3. Under [nittioapp folder]/coverage folder you will see a directory per browser.
+4. Under [nittioapp folder]/coverage folder you will see a directory per browser.
 Go into Chrome folder and click on index.html.
 This shows the code coverage achieved with your tests.

 Setting up android platform